Close button

 While reminder emails are important to keep participants informed about upcoming events, too many emails can be perceived as annoying and may lead to unsubscribes.
 It is crucial to find a balanced approach.
 A well-thought-out communication plan with timely reminders is essential.

-5. Unattractive or irrelevant event program
+5. Unattractive or irrelevant event programme

 6. Poor data quality or insufficient analysis of the target audience